google/opendocs/service_docs/README.md

 what should be, rather than what is.
-While a [*Production Readiness Review*](https://sre.google/sre-book/evolving-sre-engagement-model/) may ask similar questions, this is not a PRR: make sure you document the system as built, as that is most useful for the pople who are maintaining the service or responding to incidents.
+While a [*Production Readiness Review*](https://sre.google/sre-book/evolving-sre-engagement-model/) may ask similar questions, this is not a PRR: make sure you document the system as built, as that is most useful for the people who are maintaining the service or responding to incidents.
 (But, do file feature requests for any ideas you have to improve the reliability and operational maturity of the service as you think of them!)